quadpixels/rra_playground/readme.md

 Draws an RRA file using DXR.
 Currently, DXR 1.0 is used.
 Tested on Radeon 660M.

+It can also load rays dumped from PIX's "DXR Invocation" tab.
+In this case, the rays will be sorted by their thread IDs and filled into the render canvas.

 ![3DMark Solar Bay Screenshot](imgs/screenshot.png)

 ## Build